April, 2, 2026

-The top players in division I college basketball
+The top player in division I college basketball

-BOSTON, MA -- CollegeInsider.com has announced the finalists for the 2025-26 Lute Olson award, which is presented annually to the top player in division I college basketball.
+INDIANAPOLIS, IN -- Duke’s Cameron Boozer is the recipient of the 2026 Lute Olson award, which is presented annually to the top player in division I college basketball.

 The award is named in honor of Hall of Fame coach Lute Olson, who won 776 games in 34 seasons, 24 of which were spent at the University of Arizona.
 During that stretch he led the Wildcats to 11 Pac-10 Conference titles, 23 consecutive NCAA Tournaments, four Final Four appearances and a National Championship in 1997.